 - Leadership Development

 - Student Advocacy

-- Group Dynamics
+- · Group Dynamics

-- Campus Life Activities
+- · Campus Life Activities

 - Participatory Governance

 - Event Programming

 - Community Projects

 - AND MUCH MORE...

-The Associated Student Government of Santa Ana College has been established to provide students with government and leadership experiences.
-Learn first hand about group dynamics and decision making, event programming, and parliamentary procedures.
+The Associated Student Government (ASG) of Santa Ana College has been established to provide students with government and leadership experiences.
+Learn firsthand about group dynamics, decision making, event programing and parliamentary procedures.
 Develop and improve leadership skills.
-Opportunities are available to become involved in campus and statewide committees and councils as a student representative.
-Become active in community service projects and campus life activities.
+Get involved in campus and statewide committees and councils as a student representative.
+Become active in community services projects and campus life activities.

-The Associated Student Government of Santa Ana College warmly welcomes and encourages anyone interested in joining to stop by the ASG office in VL-108 or the Office of Student Life in VL-108 for more information.
-There are various positions available to participate in planning/coordinating campus events and in representing the student body.
-Call the student leaders office for more information at 714-564-6208.
-Minimum qualifications to be involved are a 2.0 grade point average and carry/complete 6 units per semester.
-There are three branches of student government and the Inter Club Council to serve you: Legislative, Executive, and Judicial.
-The Executive Cabinet meets at Santa Ana College, Mondays from 1:30 pm - 3:00 pm, the Executive Branch or Legislative Branch meets at Santa Ana College, Tuesdays from 1:30 pm - 3:00 pm and the Judicial Branch meets on Fridays once per month from 9:30am - 10:30 pm.
-The ICC meets Wednesday from 1:30 pm - 3:00 pm.
+ASG warmly welcomes and encourages anyone interested in joining to visit sac.edu/ASG or the Office of Student Life in VL-108 for more information.
+Minimum qualifications are a 2.0 grade point average and carry/complete 6 units per semester.

+There are three branches of student government modeled after the Federal Government: Legislative, Executive, and Judicial.
+Meetings are held in the ASG Conference Room in VL-108.
+The Executive Cabinet meets Mondays from 1:30pm - 3:00pm, the Legislative Branch meets Tuesdays from 3:15pm - 4:45pm and the Judicial Branch meets on Fridays once per month from 9:30am - 10:30am.

+In addition to the three branches, ASG includes the Inter-Club Council (ICC) with representatives from the clubs and organizations on campus.
+The ICC meets Wednesdays from 1:30pm - 3:00pm visit sac.edu/studentlife for the latest information on times and locations.
 Meeting times are subject to change.